What will it all cost?

 QC stands for Queen's Counsel and is a Barrister that has been officially recognised for excellence in advocacy in the higher courts.

 QCs normally appear only in the most complicated of cases and also you will need to have a Junior Barrister as well.
 If you are privately paying, we can recommend and instruct a QC on your behalf but must have funds in advance to meet the high level of fees that a QC will command.

 If you are in receipt of Legal Aid, you will only be entitled to have a QC if the Legal Aid Agency gives specific authority.
 The Agency will have to be persuaded that your case is exceptionally complicated so as to justify this high level of expense.

 Q. What can I do if I am a client of yours and I want to complain about the service that I have received?

 If you are unhappy with the level of service that you have received, you may use our complaints procedure.
-Please click here

-for a copy of the procedure.
 Please note that you must raise any complaint within 28 days of the event giving rise to it or we may refuse to accept your complaint.
 The procedure explains how you can complain to the Legal Services Ombudsman if you are unhappy with the outcome of your complaint.
 You must however give us an opportunity to resolve the matter first before proceeding to the Legal Ombudsman